solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 ## Upgrading the tier

-The Azure portal and the CLI can be used to scale between the `Burstable`, `General Purpose`, and `Memory Optimized` tiers.
+*Know your workload!* The Azure portal and the CLI can be used to scale between the `Burstable`, `General Purpose`, and `Memory Optimized` tiers.
 Tier scaling requires restarting the Flexible Server instance, causing 60-120 seconds of downtime.
 If your application does not require a significant compute, use the `Burstable` SKU.
 When your application requires more performance during certain times, Azure Database for MySQL can increase performance automatically and reduce when you do not need it.
 Organizations can save operational costs.

 ## Scaling the server

 Within the tier, it is possible to scale cores and memory to the minimum and maximum [limits](https://docs.microsoft.com/en-us/azure/mysql/concepts-pricing-tiers) allowed in that tier.
 If monitoring shows a continual maxing out of CPU or memory, scale up to meet demand.

+You can also adjust the IOPS for better transactions per second (TPS) performance.
 You can use an [Azure CLI script](https://docs.microsoft.com/azure/mysql/flexible-server/scripts/sample-cli-monitor-and-scale) to monitor relevant metrics and scale the server.

 ## Azure Database for MySQL Memory Recommendations